Athabasca University: Piloting distance education

 Trial and error characterized the pilot period, as there was no similar model to follow for the mandate Athabasca University was given.
 In 1973, AU began to advertise for students to help with course development.
 World Ecology was the first course and the core of the pilot project.
 In-house production of the learning packages for courses was important to the staff, so the university developed its own printing process.

 In 1975, plans came together to reach out to students through field services tutors and regional learning resource centres.
 In 1976, the first part-time telephone tutors were appointed, 24 in total.
 The tutor role was to facilitate learning, not to teach the course.
 Tutors were assigned blocks of between 20 and 40 students each, and AU provided toll-free phone numbers that students used for contacting the tutors.
 All tutors were (and are still) required to have at least a master's degree.

 An early test project for a learning resource centre had books and tapes relevant to the courses available at branches of public libraries throughout Alberta.
 Although the libraries were keen on the idea, students preferred to remain in their homes to learn.
 By 1975, the median age was between 35 and 40, and there were 725 students.
 A minority of students had only completed Grade 9.

 In 1975 at the end of the pilot project, an agency was appointed to evaluate its success.
 A recommendation was made to the Alberta government that the university be made a permanent member of the province's university system.
 It was also to remain an open university.
 Under the chairmanship of Edward Checkland, the university gained permanency.

 In 1976, Sam Smith took over as president, and the university's permanency was established through an act of the Legislature of Alberta.

-Early collaborations
+Collaborations

 The first collaboration the university embarked on was with Keyano College, which eventually led to the opening of a regional learning office in Fort McMurray, Alberta.
 (This regional office would later close.)
 In 1976, North Island College took on the challenge of delivering many of AU's courses on its many campuses.